 Be Prepared: Preparing for your first call to a foundation is an important step in making a great impression.
 Does the potential grantor post guidelines on the web?
 Check to see if the foundation has published suggested steps for a first contact (e.g. call, email, LOI).
 If not, it’s safe to make a call and time to prepare for your first connection.

 Research First: Increase your chances of success and show respect for your contact’s time by doing the groundwork first.
 If you haven’t already, research the foundation’s giving and guidelines to build your brief case for support.
 Has the foundation supported a similar mission or project that signals that they might have interest in yours?
-Have you contacted your board to learn if a trustee might have a connection with the foundation and would be willing to lend their name?
+Have you contacted your board to learn if a trustee has a connection with the foundation and would be willing to lend their name?
 Have you built a brief list of two or three projects you might discuss if the opportunity presents itself?
 These are all topics to consider before you kick off your conversation.

 Dial + Smile: Before you call, remind yourself that it is as important to convey attitude as it is to share information.
 While your internal goal is to start a conversation that may lead to funding, your immediate objective is to make a call that is brief, memorable, and inspiring to your contact, so that they do not feel trapped but instead understand that you are respectful of their schedule and value their insight.
 Just like if you had the opportunity to give an “elevator speech” in person, things like tone and inflection are important.